Skip to content

 Spring Cleaning: More Than Just a Saying

-Early spring, before you switch from heating to cooling, is the perfect time for a deep clean of both coils.
-This ensures your system is ready to perform when that first hot day hits.
+Early spring, right before you switch from heating to cooling, is the absolute perfect time for a deep clean of both coils.
+This ensures your system is ready to perform efficiently when that first hot day hits.
 In most parts of Australia, aim for September or early October.

-For those in Far North Queensland or the Top End where it's practically always air con season, schedule your deep clean for the milder months (usually June/July) when you can comfortably have your system off for a few hours.
+For those in Far North Queensland or the Top End where it is practically always air con season, schedule your deep clean for the milder months (usually June or July) when you can comfortably have your system off for a few hours.

 End of Summer Wind-Down